dopeytree/zigbee2mqtt.io/docs/guide/configuration/zigbee-network.md

 ::: tip
 Set `network_key: GENERATE` to let Zigbee2MQTT generate a new random key on the first start.
 The `configuration.yml` gets updated with the new key.
 Changing the network_key requires repairing of all devices.

+When you change network key & or zigbee channel you will need to reset your co-ordinator.
+This is done by powering it down for 10seconds.
+Such as removing it from the usb port.
+Then pluggin it back in after the time has elapsed and then restart zigbee2mqqt.
 :::

 ::: tip